FruitbatM/amaris-chocolate/README.md

 - All content was written by myself

 # Acknowledgements
-- My mentor, Spencer Barriball, for the helpful feedback and guidance.
+- My mentor, Mr. Spencer Barriball, for the helpful feedback and guidance.
 - [Code Institute](https://codeinstitute.net/) for all course materials and ongoing support.
 - Fellow Code Institute students for their feedback and suggestions.
 - My family and friends for testing and useful feedback.